wallter/laravel-ai-code-analysis/README.md

    ```
    - **Description:** Backup or restore the SQLite DB as needed.

+5. **Run Scripts (Optional)**

+   If you have additional scripts or tools to run across different languages, consider adding corresponding Artisan commands or integrating them into existing commands.

 - **Database Management**
   - Utilizes SQLite for simplicity and ease of use.
   - Provides migration files to set up necessary database tables.